About the Test

 Taking a Urine Albumin or Albumin-to-Creatinine Ratio Test

-Urine dipstick and spot urine tests are one-time samples that are normally obtained in a medical office, hospital, or lab.
+Urine dipstick and spot urine tests are one-time samples normally obtained in a medical office, hospital, or lab.
 The specific albumin-to-creatinine ratio can be determined from a spot urine sample but not a dipstick test.

-There are important practical considerations for taking each test, and each one has benefits and drawbacks.
+There are important practical considerations for each test, and each has benefits and drawbacks.
 Your doctor can help you understand which test is recommended for you and provide instructions for taking that version of the test.